svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_llm_classifier.md

 # not api_kwargs or token IDs specified here!
 ```

-## Method 3: aiextract Structured Extraction
+## Method 3: Structured Extraction

 Often we want to work with the predictions in a structured format, eg, a DataFrame.
-`aiextract` can parse and interpret structured data, making it ideal for datasets like the Titanic.
+`aiextract` can constrain your outputs and convert them to a pre-defined struct type.

+Under the hood, we're using the function (/tool) calling JSON grammar of OpenAI to make this work.

 ```julia
 @kwdef struct SurvivalPrediction